dario-rodriguez/devon-guide/devonfw-wiki-audit.md

 From "you need to take in to account" to "you need to take into account"

 From " Debugg" to " Debug"

+**5. devonfw distribution structure**

+sellcheck :
+From "lunching" to "launching"